-Immunizations: Children/Youth accepted for childcare in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat, and have written documentation of all age-appropriate immunizations, including influenza.
-Child/youth immunizations must be up to date in order to participate in CYS programs.
-School age children who are homeschooled, or who are not enrolled in a local public school system are required to show proof of immunizations which are age appropriate and that comply with local/state school requirements.
-A waiver request must be approved before childcare can begin.
-Children/youth who are not immunized will be denied childcare during outbreaks.
+Immunizations: Children/Youth accepted for childcare in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever, and strep throat, and have written documentation of all age-appropriate immunizations, including influenza.
+Child/youth immunizations must be up to date to participate in CYS programs.
+School age children who are homeschooled, or who are not enrolled in a local public school system, are required to show proof of immunizations which are age appropriate and that comply with local/state school requirements.

 Immunization waivers for medical reasons must be accompanied with signed, stamped, and dated documentation from a credentialed medical provider documenting why the child is exempt.
 A request for a waiver based on a religious objection must be accompanied by a signed statement from the parent specifying the religious objection.
+A waiver request must be submitted before childcare can begin.
+Immunization waiver forms are available at Parent Central Services.
 Children/youth will be excluded from childcare in the event of an outbreak of a vaccine preventable disease.